-Her recent peer-reviewed essay, "Expanding the Pathways to Gender Equality in the Legal Profession," published in Legal Ethics, calls for innovative solutions to the rampant inequality that continues to plague women lawyers.
-She also studies the way in which the media portrays nominees to the U.S. Supreme Court through a gendered lens.
-Her article on this topic, "Rethinking Gender Equality in the Legal Profession's Pipeline to Power: A Study on Media Coverage of Supreme Court Nominees," was selected as a winner of the 2012 AALS New Voices in Gender paper competition.
-She is currently immersed in a related project that explores the stories of women who were shortlisted, but never nominated, to the Court.
+Professor Brenner also focuses on the ongoing gender inequality in the legal profession.
+Her early work in this area considered, empirically, the ways in which the media portrays nominees to the United States Supreme Court through a gendered lens.
+Her co-authored article that emerged from this research, "Rethinking Gender Equality in the Legal Profession's Pipeline to Power: A Study on Media Coverage of Supreme Court Nominees," was selected as a winner of the 2012 AALS New Voices in Gender paper competition.
+A subsequent peer-reviewed essay, "Expanding the Pathways to Gender Equality in the Legal Profession," published in Legal Ethics, calls for innovative solutions to the rampant inequality that continues to plague women lawyers.
+Professor Brenner is currently writing a book, Shortlisted: Women, Diversity, and the Court (under contract with NYU Press), that tells the stories of women who were shortlisted, but never nominated, to the United States Supreme Court.

 Professor Brenner teaches across the curriculum and her courses intersect with her research interests.
 Her current course offerings include Torts I, Gender, Power, Law, and Leadership, and the Clinical Internship Seminar.